mautic/developer-documentation-new/docs/rest_api/api-v2.rst

 The API supports modern features such as:

-* **Pagination:** results are paginated by default for efficient data retrieval.
+* **Pagination:** the API paginates results by default for efficient data retrieval.
-* **Multiple Data Formats:** The API supports various data formats, including JSON-LD, standard JSON and text/HTML.
+* **Multiple Data Formats:** the API supports various data formats, including JSON-LD, standard JSON and text/HTML.